-We define "EBITDA" as profit for the year adding back the depreciation of property, plant and equipment and right of use assets, amortization of intangible assets, financing cost, net and total income taxes.
-Adjusted EBITDA also excludes the effects of gains or losses on sale of fixed assets and adds back other non-recurring expenses.
-EBITDA and Adjusted EBITDA are not measures required by or presented in accordance with IFRS.
-The use of EBITDA and Adjusted EBITDA has limitations as an analytical tool, and you should not consider it in isolation from, or as a substitute for analysis of, our results of operations or financial condition as reported under IFRS.
+We define "EBITDA" as profit for the year adding back the depreciation of property, plant and equipment and right-of-use assets, amortization of intangible assets, financing cost, net and total income taxes.
+EBITDA is not measure required by or presented in accordance with IFRS.
+The use of EBITDA has limitations as an analytical tool, and you should not consider it in isolation from, or as a substitute for analysis of, our results of operations or financial condition as reported under IFRS.